zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/vs-integration/convert-project-wizard.md

 ![No Master Page](images/no_master_page.png)

 The wizard gives you the option to create a new master page or layout page so that the user can set the Master Page settings.
 Depending on the selected view engine the wizard will create master page for WebForms or layout page for Razor.

+##Converting existing Telerik MVC Extensions project

+If you have an existing Telerik MVC Extensions project, you can convert it to Kendo UI project with the aid of the Convert Wizard.
+This will add the Kendo UI components to the project without removing the existing Telerik MVC Extensions content.
+For compatibility reasons, the Kendo UI Convert Wizard will attempt to disable the Telerik MVC Extensions embedded jQuery usage because it might interfere with the Kendo UI jQuery inclusion.